 joão pedro prado

 His short documentary Panama, One-Way about a Corona-denying influencer screened at multiple European festivals in 2022 and was broadcast on German national television.
-His fiction debut Ash Wednesday, a musical addressing police brutality in Brazil, premiered in the Perspektive Deutsches Kino section of the Berlinale 2023.
+His fiction debut Ash Wednesday, a musical addressing police brutality in Brazil, premiered in the Perspective German Cinema section of the Berlinale 2023.
 His short film Dead Period, co-produced with the United States, was shortlisted for the German Short Film Award 2024.

-João’s graduation film Fission, a feature-length documentary on Germany’s nuclear phase-out, co-produced with ZDF’s emerging talent program Das Kleine Fernsehspiel, is set to be released in 2025.
+João’s graduation film Fission, a feature-length documentary on Germany’s nuclear phase-out, co-produced with ZDF’s emerging talent program Das Kleine Fernsehspiel, will premiere at CPH:DOX 2025.
 He is currently writing To Dream of Catfish, his feature debut supported by a script development grant from Medienboard Berlin-Brandenburg.

 “Everything has a story.
 Philosophy tells stories with concepts.
 Cinema tells stories with blocks of movement/duration.” – Gilles Deleuze.